nvasileiadis/nvasileiadis.github.io/pages/cv.markdown

 ## About

-Hi, I'm Nikos, a Senior Software Engineering Manager with 20+ years of progressive technical and leadership experience.
-Skilled at leading diverse, remote, high-performing teams, delivering complex cross-team projects, and aligning technology with business strategy.
+I'm a platform engineering leader with 20+ years of progressive technical and leadership experience, currently focused on strategic infrastructure that enables organization-wide success.
+Built over two decades, my deep technical foundation now informs strategic business decisions rather than hands-on coding—this technical depth combined with leadership experience provides a unique strategic perspective.

+**Current Strategic Initiative:** Leading a company-wide rebranding effort involving 50 components and 460+ pages over the next two quarters, demonstrating capability to execute large-scale organizational change.

+**Platform Leadership:** I manage critical infrastructure services that enable 15+ teams as dependencies.
+While this foundational work may not always have direct metrics, we play a massive role in what others achieve—we are the giants where others stand.
+My services maintain SLAs/SLOs with minimal incidents, ensuring operational excellence across the organization.

+**Operational Excellence:** I maintain a **100% team retention rate** across 2 teams (8 engineers)—nobody has quit under my leadership.
+This achievement reflects my commitment to creating environments where people grow, feel valued, and deliver their best work.
+I've proven the ability to deliver results even with resource-efficient teams, successfully managing as lean as 2 engineers (senior + mid-level).

+**Strategic Capability:** Conducted extensive due diligence and audit work when replacing the legacy CMS platform, demonstrating risk management and strategic planning capabilities.
+I proactively manage up through clear communication with leadership and continuously develop through strategic learning—13 management books in recent years.

-Most recently delivered a large-scale CMS migration, balancing change management with technical execution to drive real business impact.
-Past experience includes work in regulated industries such as finance, public sector, higher education, and utilities.
-In addition, I've completed agency work for well-known brands: Adidas, Mars, Silverstone, Royal Canin, Vivienne Westwood.
+**Cross-Industry Experience:** Past work spans regulated industries (finance, public sector, higher education, utilities) and agency environments with major brands (Adidas, Mars, Silverstone, Royal Canin, Vivienne Westwood), showing adaptability and ability to deliver in diverse contexts.

-Alongside strong technical leadership, I bring expertise in digital strategy, organisational engineering, process management, CMS platforms, Design Systems, mobile apps, UX, SEO, analytics, performance marketing, and agile delivery.
-I'm passionate about fostering environments where engineers, designers, and marketeers collaborate, grow, and build products and services users love.
+My 20-year technical foundation—spanning digital strategy, organisational engineering, process management, CMS platforms, Design Systems, mobile apps, UX, SEO, analytics, and agile delivery—now serves as a strategic advantage that enables informed platform architecture decisions and business-aligned technology choices.

-Always open to conversations about organisational design, leadership, and building inclusive, high-performing teams.
+Always open to conversations about platform leadership, organizational design, and building sustainable engineering organizations that enable business success.
 Let's connect!

 ## Experience